Important information for Adult Registration 2023

 Skills: Basic sailing fundamentals are taught on shore and practiced on a Rhodes 19, a nineteen-foot keelboat sloop.

-PREPARATION: The two-hour introductory welcoming session "Sailing Basics" is recommended for all Level 1 classes, especially for first-timer sailors.
+PREPARATION: The two-hour introductory welcoming session "Orientation" is recommended for all Level 1 classes, especially for first-timer sailors.
 To discuss the session in terms of your own sailing experience, please use [contact us].

 Register for this session